-No. of

-TIE VOTE: Rule
+TIE VOTE: $No.\ of$ $Rule$

-Effect on bills and questions 41 41
+Effect on bills and questions President has deciding vote, when

-TIME:

-For introduction of bills \dots 25
+TIME: For introduction of bills .
+25

-TITLE:

-Subject of bills expressed in 23
+TITLE: Subject of bills expressed in .
+23

-UNFINISHED BUSINESS:

-Preference of 19
+UNFINISHED BUSINESS: Preference of .
+19

-VOTE:

-Tie, effect on bills and questions

-President's, when cast

-Entered in journal
+VOTE: Tie, effect on bills and questions President's, when cast Entered in journal Allowed when Announcement of, by president .
+41 .
+42 .
+56

-Allowed when $\dots 56$

-Announcement of, by president 57

-VOTING:

-Members excused, when \dots 42
+VOTING: Members excused, when .
+42

-WITNESSES BEFORE SENATE:
+WITNESSES BEFORE SENATE: Appearance Fee Mileage .
+58

-Appearance 58

-Fee

-Mileage 58

-YEAS AND NAYS: 40

-When taken

-Demand for, entered in journal 42
+YEAS AND NAYS: When taken Demand for, entered in journal